Kindercore Vinyl

-Kindercore Vinyl is a vinyl record pressing plant based in Athens, Georgia.
+Kindercore Vinyl was a vinyl record pressing plant based in Athens, Georgia.
 It began as an independent record label, founded in 1996 by Ryan Lewis and Daniel Geller to help create a unified music scene of Athens.
 After the dissolution of the record label, Lewis and Geller partnered with Cash Carter and Bill Fortenberry to revive Kindercore as a vinyl pressing plant.
-Kindercore Vinyl is the only vinyl pressing plant in the state of Georgia.
+During its time in operation, Kindercore Vinyl was the only vinyl pressing plant in the state of Georgia.

 Record label

 Kindercore Records began in the mid-1990s by musicians Lewis and Geller in response to the variety of musicians in Athens, but no unifying music culture.
 Early releases of the label include music by of Montreal and Kincaid (Geller's own band), singles from various Athens musicians, and bigger bands such as Japancakes.

 Kindercore's scope grew from a regional to national level as their records could be heard on radio stations and their bands networked with other touring bands.
 In 1998, the label moved to New York and joined with Emperor Norton records, creating better finances and more national exposure for Kindercore.
 In 2000, Kindercore moved back to Athens.